glasgowlab/glasgowlab.github.io/site/6_news.md

   - We earned some poster prizes, including Will and our future postdoc, Karol, at the Protein Society meeting!
   - Chenlin got his K99/R00!
 This is a huge deal!
 He will be an amazing PI.
   - Erin and Daniel Pineda both earned NSF graduate fellowships!
 Daniel also started an NSF GRFP writing class in their graduate program at UC Berkeley, modeled after our program, which was successful with several awards!
   - Malcolm defended his Ph.D., wow!
-Our first Ph.D.
+Our lab's first Ph.D.
 He's now doing exciting work in the proteomics and cryo-EM space as a postdoc at NYSBC.
 ``````{grid} 1 1 2 2
 :gutter: 3